goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 * Widths: 102 inches
 * Height: 58 – 62 inches

-Now, when you know all the main trailer types, you’re good to arrange a shipment and choose the right equipment for your freight!
-Check out our [truckload shipping](https://www.goship.com/shipping-services/truckload-freight-shipping/) services.
+Now, when you know all the main trailer types, you’re good to arrange a shipment and choose the right equipment for your freight.
+At GoShip, we offer you to collaborate with many professional carriers that are ready to help you pick a suitable trailer.
+Check out our truckload shipping services and [book a shipment](https://www.goship.com/) today!